 Ally Hilfiger—whose life was ravaged by Lyme disease from childhood into adulthood—has tried essentially every possible treatment option (and then some), from the conventional to the metaphysical, the curative to the supportive.
 In her book, Bite Me, she candidly shares every doctor’s visit, strength gain, and setback on her journey to (eventually) getting healthier—and happier.
 Today, she helps others to navigate that same, difficult journey, and spreads awareness of this chronic condition, which has gone misunderstood far too long.
 “My story is not unusual, but it needs to be told, if only to give others a voice for theirs,” Hilfiger says.

 Hilfiger serves on the board of Project Lyme, a global advocacy organization focused on prevention and early detection (see a checklist from founder/president Heather Hearst here).
-We asked Hilfiger to share some tools and resources that were meaningful to her outside of doctors’ offices (read our interviews on Lyme with M.D.’s here).
+We asked Hilfiger to share some tools and resources that were meaningful to her outside of doctors’ offices.

 Healing Soundbites from Ally Hilfiger

 Shifting my mental attitude was a great part of my recovery.
 Thinking positively and telling my body that it was constantly healing and progressing—instead of that it was constantly sick and deteriorating—made me feel better emotionally.
 Any form of spirituality might help—mine was spending time in nature and meditating.

 HER ADVICE TO PEOPLE WITH CHRONIC LYME…